fershad/quick-takes/src/posts/change-gco2kwh-firefox-profiler.md

 ---
 title: Change the value for CO2e calculations in Firefox Profiler
 date: 2023-09-15
-draft: true
+draft: false
 lang: en
 type: post
 keywords:
     - firefox profiler
 layout: post
 tags:
     - firefox profiler
     - website carbon
 seo:
     title: Change the value for CO2e calculations in Firefox Profiler
     description: This is cool.
 You can now change the value Firefox Profiler uses when it calculates the CO2e emissions in a Power Profile.
 thumbnail: /assets/img/opengraph-change-the-value-for-co-2e-calculations-in-firefox-profiler.png
 ---